 According to researchers, educational experiences that are active, social, contextual, and engaging will always lead to effective learning.
+As one of the best CBSE schools in Bengaluru we strive to introduce this in our curriculum.
 There are several benefits of collaborative learning:

 Collaborative learning will always lead to higher-level thinking. when students collaborate in a group, ideas flow and students will implement the idea that they think is most appropriate for them.

 As mentioned above, when students engage in meaningful collaborative learning, they speak with each other and this helps them to learn better speaking skills and oral communications.